DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 1. At job start time, the `k8s/index.js` wrapper creates the workflow pod and starts the `$job` container.
-1. As the `$job` container is started, our PVC volume specification causes OpenEBS to snapshot and clone our ZFS Conan cache DataSet, and it'll be volumeMounted as it was with our devContainers.
+1. As the `$job` container is started, our PVC volume specification causes OpenEBS to snapshot and clone our ZFS Conan cache DataSet.
+It'll be volumeMount'd just as we did with our devContainer.
-1. `Runner.Worker` hands off the workflow job steps to the `k8s/index.js` wrapper for execution in the `$job` container.
+1. `Runner.Worker` hands off each workflow job step to the `k8s/index.js` wrapper for execution in the `$job` container.
 1. Upon job completion, the ZFS cache PVC, `$job` container, and the runner and workflow jobs are all destroyed and resources freed up.